Our Best Zero Waste Swaps

 Use a reusable stainless steel or wood pick.

-Try simple DIY shampoo options made from baking soda or clay.
+Try DIY shampoo options made from baking soda/clay.
 You can find shampoo bars at zero waste shops and places like Lush.
-If you have short hair, no poo is a great option!
+For short hair, no poo is a great option!

 Instead of buying plastic bottles from stores, make your own shaving cream and aftershave.
 Or try just using soap!